LewisTowart/tech258_cloud/security/vpc-setup.md

 ### Step 7.

-Now we need the nva azure portal to allow IP forwarding so now follow the steps in the picture below.
+Now we need the NIC for the NVA on the Azure portal to allow IP forwarding so now follow the steps in the picture below.

 ![alt text](Markdown_Images/nva-ip-forward.PNG)

-Here we are to just tick the box that says IP forwarding.
+Here we are going to just tick the box that says IP forwarding.

 ![alt text](Markdown_Images/tick-box.PNG)

 We now need to enable IP forwarding on the NVA VM, so we are going to ssh in now.

-can use command to check
+You can use the below command to check if IP forwarding is enabled.
+0 means that it is not enabled the value should be 1 but not at this point as we having set it yet.

 ```
 sysctl net.ipv4.ip_forward